after12am/summary/README.md

 ## Install

-I prepares easy install way.
-Run the command in your new terminal.
+I prepare easy install way.
+Run the following command in your new terminal.

 ```
 sudo easy_install "summary==0.1.1"